peter88213/yw_tlview/docs/help/file_menu.md

 you can open an existing project file.

 - This will close the current project.
-- A file select dialog asks for the new project’s file name.
+- A file select dialog asks for the project’s file name.
   If you cancel the dialog the action is aborted.